Denperidge/facebook-event-aggregator/README.md

 Make sure to run `pipreqs` following command if any modules get added to a python file.
 (Note: pipreqs seems to have some issues with the match statement.
 If that's still the case, comment those lines out before running)

+## GitHub Actions
+Besides the hosting through GitHub Pages, everything is done locally.
+If you look in the branches, you'll notice an old entirely GitHub Actions based version.
+However, doing it locally  avoids the login sequence that Facebook asks when this is run from GitHub Actions (presumably due to rate limiting).
+The non-logged in Facebook interface is easier to scrape, presumably due to GraphQL (although that might be incorrect).

+## License
+All the code written by me in this repository is licensed under the [MIT License](LICENSE).